MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 - Visual Basic

 Visual Studio can help you document code elements such as classes and methods, by automatically generating the standard XML comment structure.
-XML comments can also be processed into reference documentation by tools like *Sandcastle*.
+XML comments can be processed into reference documentation by tools like *Sandcastle*.
 You can also manually craft the comment block yourself, however this will take additional time and have lower accuracy.

-Following are the steps to automatically generate XML comments for a code element:
+Following are the steps to insert XML comments for a code element:

 1. Place your text cursor above the element you want to document, for example, a method.